BibliothecaDAO/master-scroll-v3/pages/game/resources.md

 Every Realm generates an additional stream of resources that are automatically accumulated in the Realm's vault.
 These resources are the target of raids and must be protected.
 Once the vault reaches 1008x units, it becomes claimable as a bonus.

-Every time a player purchases 1x Labor for a resource, 25% of the claimable amount is added to the resource's vault for that Realm.
+Every time a player harvests Labor for a resource, 25% of the harvested amount is added to the resource's vault for that Realm.
 Each resource of each Realm has its own unique vault.
 In case of a successful raid, the vault will be depleted by 25% each time, requiring the players to wait longer for the vault to refill before claiming the resources.

 ### Defending your vault

-In order to protect your vault and reach maximum production, it is important to build up a strong defensive army.
+In order to protect your vault and reach maximum production (because the Vault is full), it is important to build up a strong defensive army.
 This will help deter attacks and prevent damage to your vault, allowing it to reach its full potential.
 Without proper defense, your vault will be vulnerable to attacks and may never reach 1008 units of production.

 ### Cool down between attacks

-If you are attacked, whether successfully or not, your Realm is given a 2 hour cool down period where it can't be attacked.
+If you are attacked, whether successfully or not, your Realm is given a 2.4 hour cool down period where it can't be attacked.
+After this time period runs out the Realm is vulnerable again.

 ---